 We also realize God can work with your relationship through input from others on such things as communication, finances, conflict resolution, and praying together.
 With that in mind, you will need to visit with our pastoral staff regarding premarital counseling.

-As for the wedding ceremony, in the Presbyterian Church it is worship service.
+As for the wedding ceremony, in the Presbyterian Church, it is a worship service.
 For this reason, weddings contain readings of scripture, prayers, music, and vows that bring honor to God.
 Cocoa is glad to enter into the joy that surrounds a Christian marriage.
-All members of the wedding party are asked to assist in making your wedding an appropriate worship experience.
+We ask that all members of the wedding party assist in making your wedding an appropriate worship experience.

 We look forward to joining you on this exciting day,